-A. Approved Application and Application Addenda, Appendix 1
+- A. Approved Application and Application Addenda, Appendix 1

 It is the intent of the parties that this Contract shall constitute the School's Charter.
-The application and any amendments approved by the Sponsor on October 15, 2013 are attached hereto in Appendix 1 and constitute a part of this contract.
-In the event of any conflict between the application and any other provision of this contract, the contract provision shall prevail.

-B. Term of Contract

-- Effective Date This charter shall become effective July 1, 2014 or upon signing by both parties, whichever date is later. - 2.
-Term The term of the contract shall be 5 years commencing on July 1, 2014 and ending on June 30, 2019 unless sooner terminated as provided herein. - 3.
-Start-Up Date or School Calendar The School will open in August of 2014 and will follow the Sponsor's school year calendar each year of operation.
+The application and any amendments approved by the Sponsor on October 21, 2014 are attached hereto in Appendix 1 and constitute a part of this contract.
+In the event of any conflict between the application and any other provision of this contract, the contract provision shall prevail. - B. Term of Contract - Effective Date This charter shall become effective July 1, 2015 or upon signing by both parties, whichever date is later. - 2.
+Term The term of the contract shall be 5 years commencing on July 1, 2015 and ending on June 30, 2020 unless sooner terminated as provided herein.

-- 4. Deadlines to Submit All Items From the Annual Opening of School Checklist The deadline to submit items for the annual Opening of School Checklist is July 15th of each school year.
-Checklist items are delineated in Section 11: Required Reports/Document of this document. - 5.
-Charter Modification This Charter may be modified during its initial term or any renewal term only upon approval of both parties, and such modifications shall be in writing and executed by the parties. - Charter Renewal This Charter may be renewed as provided for in Section 1002.33, Florida Statutes.

-C. Education Program and Curriculum
+- 3. Start-Up Date The School will open in August of 2015.
+The Governing Board of the School may request and shall be afforded the opportunity to take one (1) planning year to delay the opening of the School to August 2016 provided notice is given to Sponsor no later than June 15, 2015.
+The planning year does not extend the term of this Contract. - 4.
+School Calendar The School will follow the Sponsor's school year calendar.
+If the School will not follow the Sponsor's school calendar, the School shall notify the Sponsor in writing by May 1st of each year and provide the Sponsor with the School's calendar. - 5.
+Deadlines to Submit All Items from the Annual Opening of School Checklist The deadline to submit items for the annual Opening of School Checklist is August 1st of each school year.
+Checklist items are delineated in Section 11: Required Reports/Document of this document. - 6.
+Charter Modification This Charter may be modified during its initial term or any renewal term only upon approval of both parties, and such modifications shall be in writing and executed by the parties. - 7.
+Charter Renewal This Charter may be renewed as provided for in Section 1002.33 or 1002.331, Florida Statutes. - C. Education Program and Curriculum - 1.
+The curriculum will align with the new Florida Standards and teachers will utilize and instructional approach based on depth of knowledge that emphasizes collective inquiry, innovation, experimentation and collaborative learning.
+The curriculum will promote high standards of academic achievement through the infusion of wellness strategies into a rigorous, thematic instructional program.